vkalinichev/postcss-rtl/README.md

 ```

 ### Animations
-In case of flippable keyframes-animations it will be splitted to two
+Flippable keyframes-animations will be splitted to two
 direction-based rules with `-ltr` or `-rtl` suffixes

 LTR input: